showalter/bdws/docs/research.md

 able to complete it.
-After developing this system, we plan to analyze the performance of the systemand the effectiveness of it.There are plenty of other systems that do job management, like SLURM, HTCondor, and BOINC-based projects, but they all have a complex setup process that requires administrator privileges.
+After developing this system, we plan to analyze the performance of the systemand the effectiveness of it.There are plenty of other systems that do job management, like SLURM, HTCondor, and BOINC-based projects, but they all have a complex setup process that$ requires administrator privileges.

 ## **2 Methods**